kubestash/docs/docs/addons/postgres/README.md

 **Backup Versions**

-To find the supported MySQL versions for backup operations in your Kubernetes cluster, you can inspect the `.spec.availableVersions` field of the `mysql-backup` function.
+To find the supported `PostgreSQL` versions for backup operations in your Kubernetes cluster, you can inspect the `.spec.availableVersions` field of the `postgres-backup` function.

 Let's check the supported versions for backup: